Why Am I So Hard On Myself?

 Disorders That Can Lead To Being Hard On Yourself

 Eating disorders can often lead to one being hard on themselves.
-When people have eating disorders, they are always struggling with their body and self-image.
-They want to achieve what they feel is the perfect body, and often it results in extreme measures.
-Those with eating disorders have a challenging time finding something good about themselves.
-They struggle daily with their looks and feeling good about themselves.
+When people have eating disorders, they are often struggling with their body and self-image.
+They typically want to achieve what they feel is the perfect body, and often it results in extreme measures.
+Those with eating disorders may have a challenging time finding something good about themselves.
+They often struggle daily with their looks and feeling good about themselves.

 How Can I Stop Being Hard On Myself?